pete-restall/Cluck2Sesame-Prototype/README.md

-The firmware is an experiment in writing test-first assembler, an endeavour somewhat trickier than with high-level counterparts due to its lack of encapsulation, global state, side-effects, vagaries of linking and loading, as well as the verbosity of the language.
-The tests are run in gpsim with bash scripts for glue and run as part of the automated Travis build.
+The firmware is an experiment in writing test-first assembler, an endeavour somewhat trickier than with high-level counterparts due to its lack of encapsulation, global state, side-effects, the vagaries of linking, as well as the verbosity of the language.
+The tests are run in gpsim with bash scripts for glue.
+They are run as part of the automated Travis build.

 ## Pictures
 ![Stuffed PCB][stuffed-pcb-top-small]